 There are a few things to remember when you start to look at Social Media Marketing; but, the biggest issue I’ve found is the misunderstanding of how it works.
-Simply put, using platforms like Facebook, Twitter, LinkedIn, etc. is not like using radio, print and television.
+Simply put, using platforms like Facebook, Twitter, LinkedIn, etc. is not like using radio, print, and television.

 In more traditional media, you buy time (a whole lot of it) and broadcast advertisements over and over again (repetition) in order to generate some recognition in your target audiences.
 As people continue to hear, see, and read your ads over a long period of time, their minds make the connection between your company and a potential service they need.
 This takes a lot of effort, time, and money.

 Social media – though the concept of repetition is still relevant – is much different.
-Those that continue to post ads, commercials and interruptive content are likely to get tuned out of people’s consciousness, and – through the use of the algorithms within the system – find themselves dropped right out of people’s news feeds.
+Those that continue to post ads, commercials, and interruptive content are likely to get tuned out of people’s consciousness, and – through the use of the algorithms within the system – find themselves dropped right out of people’s news feeds.

 Keep it Social

 In Social media, your ad isn’t and shouldn’t be the focus.
 Rather (and the whole “social” thing should be a big hint) the focus in social media marketing is the audience and individuals.
-Posting content that invites comments, shares and likes is far more beneficial than posting dry ad copy that people are bound to forget anyways.
+Posting content that invites comments, shares, and likes is far more beneficial than posting dry ad copy that people are bound to forget anyways.
 Don’t believe me?
 Think about the last ad you saw on Facebook – what did it say?
 Can’t remember?
 Don’t worry, neither can I.

 But, what if I asked you the last company page you liked or commented on?
 Most people are more likely to remember a comment they made on a page, and why.
 Usually, they’ve posted about how much they like something, or potentially, something they didn’t like.
-The fact of the matter is, they’ve engaged with a company, and created an initial contact point – a situation that will allow the savvy marketer to further engage the potential customer.
+The fact of the matter is, that they’ve engaged with a company and created an initial contact point – a situation that will allow the savvy marketer to further engage the potential customer.

 Long and short, the most effective way to use social media is to use it in a manner that allows for or invites actual interaction from your audience.
-Keep the “Social” in social media, and you’re likely to find far better engagement and value out of your marketing.
+Keep the “Social” in social media, and you’re likely to find far better engagement and value in your marketing.
 If you can remember that, and continue to post content that makes people want to like, share or comment, you’ll find yourself reaching the next level of Social Media Marketing expertise pretty quickly, and leaving your competition behind.